Configuration Explanation

 # password: ""

-If the logcollector in loki and the runner chart are not the same instance, you need to enable loki ingress.
+If the logcollector in loki and the runner chart are not the same instance, you need to enable loki gateway.
 However, logcollector does not currently support basicAuth authentication.

 Trace is a log collection tool.
 Enabling it will significantly impact performance.
 It is not recommended to enable it unless there is a specific need.